-- 83. At the 6th meeting, on 15 September 2010, the independent expert on the issue of human rights obligations related to access to safe drinking water and sanitation, Catarina de Albuquerque, presented her reports (A/HRC/15/31 and Add.1-3) and the joint report with the independent expert on the question of human rights and extreme poverty (A/HRC/15/55). - 84.
-At the same meeting, the representatives of Bangladesh and Egypt made statements as the concerned countries. - 85.
+- 83. At the 6th meeting, on 15 September 2010, the independent expert on the issue of human rights obligations related to access to safe drinking water and sanitation, Catarina de Albuquerque, presented her reports (A/HRC/15/31 and Add.1-3). - 84.
+At the same meeting, the representative of Egypt made a statement as concerned the country. - 85.
 During the ensuing interactive dialogue at the same meeting, and at the 7th meeting, on 16 September 2010, the following made statements and asked the independent expert questions: - (a) Representatives of States Members of the Council: Brazil, China, Cuba, Djibouti, Ecuador, Hungary, Japan, Maldives, Nigeria (on behalf of the Group of African States), Norway, Pakistan (on behalf of the Organization of the Islamic Conference), Republic of Moldova, Senegal, Spain, Switzerland, Syrian Arab Republic (on behalf of the Group of Arab States), Thailand, United Kingdom of Great Britain and Northern Ireland, United States of America, Uruguay; - (b) Representatives of the following observer States: Algeria, Austria, Bolivia (Plurinational State of), Canada, Colombia, Egypt, Ethiopia, Germany, Iceland, Indonesia, Morocco, Portugal, Peru, Slovenia, South Africa, Viet Nam; - (c) Observers for the Holy See and the Sovereign Military order of Malta; - (d) Observer for the United Nations entities, specialized agencies and related organizations: United Nations Children's Fund; - (e) Observer for an intergovernmental organization: European Union; - (f) Observers for the following non-governmental organizations: Amnesty International, European Disability Forum, France Libertés: Fondation Danielle Mitterrand (also on behalf of American Association of Jurists, International Educational Development, Inc. and Mouvement contre le racisme et pour l'amitié entre les peuples). - 86.
 At the 7th meeting, on 16 September 2010, the independent expert answered questions and made her concluding remarks.